attachmentsme/js-hack/README.md

 It's Open Source!
 -----------------

-I don't have time to maintain or update this game, so I've decided to make it open source.
+We don't have time to maintain or update this game, so I've decided to make it open source.

 I'd love to see what kinds of other challenges and features people come up with.